 - Submit whatever documents he/she could best afford and consult the bank officials.

 - Once the account is opened, they would be issued with a RuPay debit card, which they can use for normal transactions, which is equivalent to a saving account debit card.

 The current Prime Minister Narendra Modi, as of December 23, 2015 is said to have great intentions through this prestigious scheme for Indians.
 He wants every individual living in the country enjoy a Zero Balance Account under Pradhan Mantri Jan Dhan Yojana.
 It is however an unfortunate situation that a country with a population of more than 125 crores has only 60% of its population with the necessity of their own bank account.
 It is essential that since India is rapidly making economic progresses.
 The Government has set a target to open at least one zero balance account for every of 75 million homes in India.

-Some of its salient features and benefits include:
+Some of its salient benefits & features of PMJDY include: